ARKlab/Artesian.SDK/README.md

 await marketData.Load();
 ```

-Using `Write mode` to edit MarketData and `save` to save the data of the current MarketData providing an instant.
+Using `Write mode` to edit MarketData and `Save` to save the data of the current MarketData providing an instant.
+Can be used `Delete` specifying a range to delete a specific range of the time serie.

 ### Actual Time Series